Quakerism in Sichuan: History

-During this period, two new mission centres were opened in Chentu, the capital, and Sui-ling Hsien, a county situated between Tungchwan and Chungking.
+During this period, two new mission centres were opened in Chengdu, the capital, and Suining (Sui-ling Hsien), a county situated between Tongchuan and Chongqing.
 The former was opened by Robert J. and Mary J. Davidson, the work was joined by Dr. Henry T. and Elizabeth J. Hodgkin in 1905.
-Isaac and Esther L. Mason moved to Sui-ling, work at Tungchwan had been taken up by Edward B. and Margaret Vardon.
+Isaac and Esther L. Mason moved to Suining, work at Tongchuan had been taken up by Edward B. and Margaret Vardon.

-The Szechwan Yearly Meeting founded in 1904 with 56 local converts, was constituted of five Monthly Meetings: Chungking, Tungchwan, Chentu, Sui-ling and Tungliang.
+The Szechwan Yearly Meeting founded in 1904 with 56 local converts, was constituted of five Monthly Meetings: Chongqing, Tongchuan, Chengdu, Suining and Tongliang (Tungliang).
 By the end of 1921, the English Friends had 429 church members; and by 1937, 460 members.
 Although they made few converts, their work had a considerable impact.
-Chungking Friends School thrived, and the International Friends Institute opened in 1909, became a place where people could meet freely in a peaceful setting.
+The Chongqing Friends School thrived, and the International Friends Institute opened in 1909, became a place where people could meet freely in a peaceful setting.
 Isaac Mason made the first Chinese translations of Quaker writings.
 The FFMA was also one of the four mission societies responsible for the creation of West China Union University in 1910, together with American Baptist Foreign Mission Society (American Baptist Churches USA), American Methodist Episcopal Mission (Methodist Episcopal Church), and Canadian Methodist Mission (Methodist Church of Canada).
 The university's buildings were designed by the English Quaker architect Frederick Rowntree.
+H. T. Silcock, an FFMA missionary, began to work at the Union University in 1911, and was later appointed as vice president.

 In 1930, Clifford Morgan Stubbs, a New Zealand Quaker missionary and Professor of Chemistry at the West China Union University, was stabbed to death by communists.

+The Friends' Ambulance Unit sent a team of 40 volunteers to provide medical assistance in China in mid 1941 during the Second World War, known as the China Convoy, which operated across the Provinces of Yunnan, Guizhou, Sichuan and beyond, until their responsibility for the relief work there was passed to the American Friends Service Committee in 1946.
+Over the five years about 200 Westerners and 60 Chinese had taken part, eight died and others had their health permanently damaged.
+Most of the Westerners were British nationals, with substantial numbers of Americans, Canadians and New Zealanders, and a handful of other nationalities.
+The Chinese members were mainly Christian students from the West China Union University.